 You will need:

-- three years' work experience with managerial responsibilities.
+- at least three years' work experience with managerial responsibilities.

-If you do not have a first degree, certain professional qualifications combined with managerial experience may be sufficient, so please give full details in your application.
+If you do not have an honours degree, professional qualifications combined with managerial experience may be sufficient, so please give full details in your application.

 Your personal statement should include detailed responses to the questions listed below: